-Founded in 1796, Cleveland is the seat of Cuyahoga County, Ohio’s most populous county.
+Founded in 1796, there are lots of things to discover in Cleveland which is the seat of Cuyahoga County, Ohio’s most populous county.
 The greater Cleveland area, perched on the shores of Lake Erie and the Cuyahoga River, is home to over two million people.
 Locals called “Clevelanders” have affectionate nicknames for their city, including “The North Coast” and “C-Town.”

-There is a lot to do and see in Cleveland, so if you are moving to this busy city, discover the six things that only the locals know about:
+There is a lot to do and see in Cleveland, so if you are moving to this busy city, discover the seven things that only the locals know about:

 Cleveland is a great choice for a move, and Unpakt is a great site to help you compare movers and lock in a guaranteed price!